 Complex sales require a variety of people from your organization and the buyer’s to communicate, document, exchange information, and stay on task.
 A great salesperson keeps an eye on the details as if he or she was a Project Manager, ensuring progress and that nothing gets missed.

 Big sales are rarely large volume purchases of off-the-shelf products or solutions.
 Rather, they typically have some unique challenges included.
 The great salespeople have the creativity to design a solution that meets both their own company’s and their buyer’s needs

 Superstars are persistent, but they can move on when they realize a deal is just not achievable.
 A clear ability to determine when it is time to move past a prospect that cannot or will not change from their current provider or approach is necessary in order to achieve all of the goals for the year.

 The expectation is that questions and metrics are included in the interview process that give these qualities a thorough evaluation against attitudes, evaluation scores, and past experiences.
 Most average salespeople can anticipate what answer you want to hear.
-You have to design your interview to reveal the Superstars.
+You have to design your interview to reveal the traits of superstar salespeople.